 The volatile oils in parsley, eugenol particularly, provide antibacterial and antifungal effects that are useful for treating acne, pimples, and skin infection and disinfecting pores.
 Parsley oil is easily available in the market.
 Never apply parsley oil directly to the face as it can burn the skin.

 Dilute it with a carrier oil like olive or almond oil and then apply it to the face.
 Leave it on for 30 minutes and then rinse off.
+Make sure you check with your dermatologist in case you have sensitive skin.

 25. Offers Clear And Glowing Skin